 In popular museums and restaurants, you’ll find explanations in English.
 At the airport and main stations, staff at information desks and ticket counters also speak English.

-However, most locals don’t speak much English.
-If you ask an older local for directions, they might understand but probably won’t be able to respond in English.
+However, if you ask an older local for directions, they might understand but probably won’t be able to respond in English.
 Outside the tourist centre, signs and information boards are typically only in French.

 At the market, I couldn’t have much of a conversation with local farmers – most didn’t know more than a handful of words, though they were eager to talk about their cheese.
 Of course, I didn’t speak to everyone, and I’m far from covering 100%, but the cheese was excellent, so language wasn’t really an issue.